-They’re worthwhile, according to the EPA, as they’re a fantastic method to enhance your Middle Georgia home’s indoor air quality.
+They’re worthwhile, according to the EPA, as they’re a fantastic method to enhance your Milledgeville and Middle Georgia home’s indoor air quality.
 Newer residences are solidly sealed and deeply insulated, which is excellent for energy efficiency, but not so excellent for indoor air quality.

 Because newer houses don’t typically bring in as much fresh air as older residences, pollutants including dust, pet dander and cleaning products can concentrate in your home.
 The consequence?
 Air that’s more polluted than the outdoors, which is not good if you are dealing with allergies, asthma or are sensitive to respiratory irritation.

 Our indoor air quality professionals at Air Concepts of Middle Georgia can help you cut through the clutter and choose the best home air purifier.
 Just contact us at 478-200-5689 and we’ll be happy to assist you.
 For now, discover more about how air purifiers work, their pluses and our advice to help you select the ideal air purifier.

 Most home air purifiers use a fan to draw in air.
 Then, the air moves through one or more filters to trap contaminants before being recirculated.

 These filters can include a charcoal filter, to get rid of odors, and a HEPA, or high efficiency particulate air, filter.
 A HEPA filter is at least 99.7% effective at filtering miniscule particles as little as .3 microns, like dust, pollen, mold and some bacteria.